3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

-- Time for this slide: TODO
+- Time for this slide: 30
 - Idea/goal of this slide: To say that though vendor supplied binaries were sopposed to make development easier, they made it even worse.
 - What to say: